MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

          dnsProxy=false
          ```

+   - If the connectivity issues persist, please collect the networking logs using the [Steps](https://github.com/microsoft/WSL/blob/master/CONTRIBUTING.md#8-collect-wsl-logs-recommended-method) and send along with support bundle.

 5. If you run into any other challenges or issues, open Terminal, and run the following commands to generate a support bundle:

    ```powershell